Delray Beach Medical Malpractice Attorney

 to a local and experienced attorney right away.
 Filing a medical malpractice

-malpractice lawyer in your area, reach out to our firm today.
+and skilled medical malpractice lawyer in your area, reach out to our

 (561) 677-8566 or

-contact us online to schedule your free case evaluation.
+contact us online to schedule your free case evaluation with our medical malpractice lawyer.

-a patient.
-Every medical professional has an obligation to their patients
+Every medical professional has an obligation to their patients to treat

-to treat them to the best of their ability, known as the “standard
+them to the best of their ability, known as the “standard of care”

-of care” or “duty of care.”
-When this standard is violated
+or “duty of care.”
+When this standard is violated and causes

 Three elements are needed to have a medical practice case: